 Pain management can is obtainable with topical, oral, intramuscular, or intravenous medications.
 The most efficacious is topical tetracaine.
-However, overuse of this can lead to long-term cornea breakdown, and its use reserved for the initial hour or two.
+However, overuse can lead to long-term cornea breakdown, and its use is reserved for the initial hour or two.

 Finally, systemic pain relief may be necessary if the patient cannot tolerate your examination.
-However, caution should be used with this approach, as dependence and misuse synrome have become more prevalent in recent years.
+However, caution should be used with this approach, as dependence and misuse syndrome has become more prevalent in recent years.

 Foreign body removal should commence as soon as possible; within 24 hours is ideal, as, after this time, the foreign body can become embedded within the stroma of the cornea, and this makes removal more difficult.
 If the foreign body is thought to be or has physical exam findings consistent with full stromal thickness, the object should be removed on an emergent basis by an ophthalmologist.